 4. Take Advantage of Marketing Platforms

-There are various useful platforms that can help you fine-tune your marketing strategy.
+Various useful platforms can help you fine-tune your marketing strategy.
 For example, many marketing platforms allow you to schedule social media posts.

 Various CRM tools can link to your website and collect prospect and customer information, which you can use to nurture leads and close sales.

-Moz tracks each of your keywords and web pages and makes suggestions on how you can better optimize that page to move up in positions.
-There are many other platforms, and you need to find the one that’s right for your business.
+Moz tracks each of your keywords and web pages and suggests how you can better optimize that page to move up in positions.
+There are many other platforms, and you must find the one right for your business.

 Consider Hiring a Professional

 Digital marketing is never effective if you just wing it.
-Instead, it’s important that you have an expert to create your digital marketing plan.
-If you don’t have the knowledge, it’s best to hire someone who does.
+Instead, you must have an expert to create your digital marketing plan.
+If you don’t know, it’s best to hire someone who does.

-Many companies make the decision to either hire an employee who specializes in marketing, a marketing consultant or outsource their marketing to an agency.
+Many companies decide to either hire an employee who specializes in marketing, a marketing consultant or outsource their marketing to an agency.

 Those companies understand the importance of investing in digital marketing, especially in today’s world, where many stores are closing, but online sales are soaring.
 If you do consider hiring someone or a company, make sure you do your research.